- Palm Coast and Flagler County Area

 Latitude Margaritaville is a new age-restricted (55-and older) development in neighboring Volusia County.
 Florida statute exempts new construction in 55+ communities from paying school impact fees.
 Volusia County’s school impact fee is $3,000 per new single-family home.
 The exemption was passed in 2000 after a Florida Supreme Court ruled that because 55+ communities do not allow young residents, they do not contribute to the need for additional schools.

 The N-J article correctly points out that the first phase of the Minto Communities-developed Latitude Margaritaville, consisting of 3,400 single-family residences, will avoid paying $10.2M in school impact fees.
-That savings will more than doubled as the community reaches its planned capacity of 6,900 homes.
+That savings will more than double as the community reaches its planned capacity of 6,900 homes.

 The N-J editorial staff thinks this is a travesty.
 Their Opinion Page piece urges Florida to “amend its constitution to eliminate this inequity.”